App Logo

 Hooks() []Hook

-HookAfter // Executed after route handling but before response is sent
+HookAfter // After route handling, before response sent

 type Hook struct {